Cup final ref Child more relaxed after coming out

-James Child: Challenge Cup final official says coming out relaxed him as a referee
+James Child: Challenge Cup final official says speaking publicly about being gay relaxed him

 Last updated on .From the section Rugby League